ohler55/wabur/README.md

 [![Gem](https://img.shields.io/gem/dt/wabur.svg)](https://rubygems.org/gems/wabur)

 WABuR is a Web Application Builder using Ruby.
-It employs a modern NoSQL JSON data store and a one page UI using JavaScript.
-The best part is that it is simple and very fast hitting over 200,000 fetches a second with a Ruby core!
+It employs a modern NoSQL JSON data store and a single-page UI using JavaScript.
+The best part is that it is simple and very fast, hitting over 200,000 fetches a second with a Ruby core!

 It is pluggable and extendable in many ways to allow new additions, alternative databases, and any number of UIs.

-A natural question is "what about Rails".
+A natural question is *"What about Rails?"*.
 Rails is well established and has a huge user base.
 WABuR is not a replacement for Rails.
-It is an alternative for those who want to explore using JSON databases with a one page dynamic JavaScript UI.
+It is an alternative for those who want to explore using JSON databases with a single-page dynamic JavaScript UI.

 For further reading there is an [architecture page](pages/Architecture.md)

 ## Try It!

-Want to know more, a tutorial is available in the [tutorial](tutorial/README.md) directory.
+Want to know more?
+A tutorial is available in the [tutorial](tutorial/README.md) directory.

-More interested in the benchmarks then take a look at (benchmarks README.md)[benchmarks/README.md].
+More interested in the benchmarks?
+Then take a look at the [benchmarks page](benchmarks/README.md).

 ## Participate and Contribute